-Umar Akmal charged with assaulting police officer
+Umar Akmal charged for run-in with police

 Pakistan batsman Umar Akmal has been charged by Gulberg police in Lahore for allegedly misbehaving with a warden after committing a traffic violation.
 He has been booked under Section 186, 279 and 353 of the Pakistan Penal Code.